Does a Will Have to be Probated in Texas?

 How Long Does Probate Take?

-Most probate cases are three to six months in length.
-However, if disputes arise, the process may take longer.
-In most cases, a will can be admitted into probate court in as little as two weeks.
+Most probate cases are three to six months in length, but if disputes arise the process may take longer.
+In most cases, a will can be admitted into probate court in as little as 30-45 days.

-Keep in mind that, if you are involved in a probated estate, hiring an attorney is highly recommended.
-Even if you think the estate may qualify for independent administration, having an attorney can help to ensure that the process goes as smoothly as possible.
+Keep in mind that, if you are involved in the probate of an estate, hiring an attorney may be mandatory.
 Probate laws in Texas can be confusing, but an attorney can explain these issues and help you make the right choices throughout the process.

 Do I Have to Probate a Will in Texas?

-If you have been named an executor in a loved one’s will, or if you are otherwise involved in a probate case, please contact Forbes & Forbes for a free consultation so we can go over your loved one’s valid will in order to determine your best course for probating the estate assets to the appropriate family members.
+If you have been named an executor in a loved one’s will, or if you are otherwise involved in a probate process in Texas, please contact Forbes & Forbes for a free consultation so we can go over your loved one’s valid will in order to determine your best course for probating the estate assets to the appropriate family members.